mahemon/FedReFT_EMNLP2025_Rebuttal/README.md

 Question 3:
 The proposed FedReFT+ does not consistently outperform existing methods across all benchmarks.
 In both Table 3 and Table 5, several baselines achieve better performance, raising concerns about the practical utility and competitiveness of FedReFT+ in real-world applications despite the authors’ efforts to improve performance.

 Answer: The centralized standalone ReFT baseline (Wu et al., 2024b) does not consistently outperform other PEFT methods in accuracy, whereas it is 15–65× more parameter-efficient than LoRA while still achieving competitive accuracy.
 Therefore, FedReFT+ delivers the best balance of Parameter efficiency and performance.
 We acknowledge that FedReFT+ may not achieve the highest score on every benchmark.
 However, when considering accuracy and parameter efficiency, FedReFT+ nearly outperforms all state-of-the-art PEFT methods in Federated Learning settings.
-The following tables show how much FedReFT+ efficient compared to the SOTA approaches.
+The following tables show how much FedReFT+ is efficient compared to the SOTA approaches.

-From Table 3, Federated fine-tuning performance of LlaMa-3.2 3B across five commonsense reasoning tasks with Mixed Task (MT) experimental setup where clients train on heterogeneous task mixtures to promote generalizable representations.
+From Table 3, Federated fine-tuning performance of LlaMa-3.2 3B across five commonsense reasoning tasks with Mixed Task (MT) experimental setup, where clients train on heterogeneous task mixtures to promote generalizable representations.
 | Method     | Rank (R) | Param (M) | Avg Accu (%) | FedReFT+(R 32) Param Effi. | FedReFT+(R 32) Accu (±)| FedReFT+(R 8) Param Effi. | FedReFT+(R 8) Accu (±)|
 |------------|----------|-----------|----------------|-----------------------|----------------|----------------------|----------------|
 | FLoRA      | 32       | 243.15    | 78.83          | 22.09×                | –2.61%         | 88.42×               | –3.17%         |